Skip to main content

 Rakesh Sindhi

-Rakesh Sindhi, M.D., is a transplant surgeon, Co-founder of Plexision, Chief Scientific Officer, and a member of Plexision’s Board of Directors.
-He is also a Professor of Surgery, Co-Director of Pediatric Transplant Surgery, and Director of Pediatric Transplant Research at the University of Pittsburgh; where he developed all technology underlying Plexision's products.
+Rakesh Sindhi, M.D., leads the advisory team.
+He is a transplant surgeon, Co-founder of Plexision, Chief Scientific Officer and Chief Executive Officer.
+He is also Raizman-Haney Chair, Professor of Surgery, Co-Director of Pediatric Transplant Surgery, and Director of the Center for Computational Immunogenetics and Drug Repurposing at the University of Pittsburgh; where he developed all technology underlying Plexision's products.
 This technology is exclusively licensed to Plexision by the University.
-Sindhi has authored 15 patent applications along with being the author or co-author of over 130 peer-reviewed papers.
+Sindhi has authored over 25 patents/applications and has authored or co-author over 130 peer-reviewed papers.
 He has received several grants from the National Institute of Health allowing him to study the immunogenetic basis of transplant rejection and the genetic basis of biliary atresia, the leading congenital cause of liver transplantation in children.

 Brandon W. Higgs